Holidays, events and festivities in Malaga

-- Easter: During the Easter in Malaga come together the tradition of Andalusia and the typical joyful character of the local people.
+- 14th to 21st in April: Easter: During the Easter in Malaga come together the tradition of Andalusia and the typical joyful character of the local people.
 During these days the streets of Malaga are filled with the scent of incense and spontaneous, highly emotional devotional chants.
 There coexist serenity and joy and bustle on the streets until late at night, since most of processions take place during the afternoon and late into the night.
 The downtown bars are filled with people, both locals and tourists, as during these days Malaga receives a large influx of visitors.
 Undoubtedly, it is worth getting immersed at least once in this experience.
 We recommend booking your hotel in advance, get a good map of the processions and equip yourself with comfortable shoes!

 - May Crosses, around May 1.
 A traditional festival in which the crosses are decorated with great care, with flowers, mantles and shells.
 The exact date varies by neighborhood.
 The May Crosses have originally have been celebrated "big style" in Granada, where the city council recently has banned the event qualified as excessive.
 However, it seems that this tradition begins to settle Malaga, which last year hosted the Cruces de Mayo in the North Park with Paella, wine and live music.

 - Corpus Christi, June 18.
 During this day are held religious processions in the city centre.

 - Feast of San Juan, June 23/24.
 As in all municipalities of the Costa del Sol, friends and families gather on the beach and celebrate the beginning of summer until late at night; huge bonfires are lit to burn the rag dolls, called "Juas", a pagan celebration which comes from the original rituals in Europe to our days.